-34. How does ISS' Equity Plan Scorecard work?
+35. How does ISS' Equity Plan Scorecard work?

 The EPSC considers a range of positive and negative factors, rather than a series of "pass/fail" tests, to evaluate equity incentive plan proposals.
-Factors are grouped under three "pillars": Plan Cost, Plan

-Features, and Grant Practices.
+Factors are grouped under three "pillars": Plan Cost, Plan Features, and Grant Practices.
 Each factor has a maximum potential score (i.e., weighting), with 53 out of a maximum 100 total potential points required to "pass" the EPSC model.

 The policy in effect for shareholder meetings as of Feb.
-1, 2016, also will continue to result in negative recommendations for plan proposals that feature certain egregious characteristics (such as authority to reprice stock options without shareholder approval).
-Additionally, in cases where a proposal will not increase plan cost, and positive aspects or changes being made outweigh any negative amendments, ISS may recommend that shareholders support the plan regardless of the EPSC score.
-In general, however, a company's total EPSC score -- considering the proposed plan and certain grant practices relative to applicable factors -- will determine whether a "For" or "Against" recommendation is warranted.
+1, 2016 will continue to result in negative recommendations for plan proposals that feature certain egregious characteristics (such as authority to reprice stock options without shareholder approval).
+In general, however, a company's total EPSC score - considering the proposed plan and certain grant practices relative to applicable factors -- will determine whether a "For" or "Against" recommendation is warranted.

-35. What changes were made to the EPSC policy for 2016?
+36. What changes were made to the EPSC policy for 2017?

 The basic EPSC policy has not changed, but effective for meetings as of Feb.
-1, 2016, the following adjustments will apply to EPSC evaluations:
+1, 2017, the following adjustments will apply to EPSC evaluations: